2013 World Yo-Yo Contest

-The 2013 World Yo-Yo Contest was the culminating yo-yo competition of the worldwide competitive circuit.
+The 2013 World Yo-Yo Contest (1st IYYF World Championship) was the culminating yo-yo competition of the worldwide competitive circuit.
 The winners from this competition in any of the six championship divisions were deemed the current World Yo-Yo Champion until the 2014 World Champions were crowned.
 The competition was run by Gregory Cohen with the International Yo-Yo Federation (IYYF).
 The competition took place at the Rozen Plaza Hotel in Orlando, Florida, USA from August 8–10, 2013.

 History

 The first World Yo-Yo Contest was held in London, England, in 1932.
 The winner was Harvey Lowe.
 The contest was not held annually until 1992, when Dale Oliver started one in Montreal, Canada during that year's annual International Jugglers' Association's (IJA) convention.
 The contest was held during this convention until 1999, when it was held in Hawaii.
 The 2000 contest was held at Universal Studios in Orlando, but in 2001, the event moved to the Rosen Plaza Hotel, where it was held annually until 2013 by Gregory Cohen, owner and operator of YoYoGuy and Infinite Illusions.
 After the 2013 contest, an international coalition (the IYYF) was formed to organize a new, rotating contest which will be held in a different venue/country every year.